Anitej05/multimodal-rag-project/frontend/README.md

 - Verify the backend API is running
 - Check file size limits on your backend
 - Ensure file types are supported

+### Sources Not Displaying
+- Verify your backend returns `source` or `sources` in the response
+- Check browser console for any errors
+- Ensure response format matches the expected structure (see Backend Response Format above)

+### Confirmation Dialogs Not Appearing
+- Check if JavaScript is enabled
+- Clear browser cache and reload
+- Verify no console errors are present

 ## License